Home buyers will find the VA Home Loan FAQs below helpful. Please contact us below if you have a question we can help with.

 How long does it take to close on a VA home purchase?
 B. Butler – West Palm Beach, FL

 Can I purchase a short sale home with a VA loan?
-E. Miller – Birmingham, Ala
+E. Miller – San Jose, CA

 For sure!
 Borrowers can use the VA loan to purchase a standard sale, short sale or foreclosure home.
 The actual person(s) selling the home is not important.
 VA and the lender are more concerned with the condition of the home.
 It’s important to select a property that appears to be in move in condition and structurally sound.
 Keep in mind, nearly all distressed property sales (foreclosures, short sale home) are being sold “as is”.
 The seller(s) of these homes are generally not willing to make repairs before closing.
 This can pose an issue if the home has repair issues and won’t pass VA inspection.

-I used my VA mortgage benefits to purchase a home already once years ago, can I use the VA loan program again? – K. Lawrence – Port Charlotte, FL
+I used my VA mortgage benefits to purchase a home already once years ago, can I use the VA loan program again? – K. Lawrence – San Diego, CA

 What will my interest rate be on the VA loan?
 J. Cortez – Miami, FL